williamparry/codespace-cms/README.md

-# node-static-cms
+# codespace-cms

-A light filesystem-orientated CMS that uses Puppeteer to generate static HTML pages.
+A light filesystem-orientated CMS that uses Puppeteer to generate static HTML pages into a dist folder.

-**⚠ Work in progress.
-This system shows and modifies files on your filesystem.
-Use at your own risk.
-You should probably use Docker.**

-This project was originally intended to be used for our public website.

 ![System diagram](node-static-cms-diagram.png)